 Our specific areas of focus include:

 In 2017, the World Health Organization (WHO) made a bold commitment: WHO and like-minded organizations will work to reach zero deaths from avoidable deaths due to diseases.
-The Astellas Global Health Foundation joins this mission to end epidemics for the most neglected among us by the year 2030.
+The Astellas Global Health Foundation joins this mission to end epidemics in underserved communities by the year 2030.
 Join us in building One World, A Healthier Tomorrow.

 *The Astellas Global Health Foundation merged three Astellas philanthropic entities in November 2018 – the Astellas USA Foundation (AUSF), the Astellas European Foundation (AEF), and the Astellas Asia-Oceanic Foundation (AAOF) into one organization.

-The Astellas Global Health Foundation seeks to address the challenges of improving access to health, building resilient communities, and providing disaster relief for significantly underserved communities in low- and middle-income countries where Astellas does not have a business presence.
+The Astellas Global Health Foundation seeks to address the challenges in three key areas of urgent medical need for significantly underserved communities in low- and middle-income countries where Astellas does not have a business presence: (1) improving access to health, (2) building resilient communities, and (3) providing disaster support.

 The Astellas Global Health Foundation contributed $750,000 to the END Fund in 2019 to combat neglected tropical diseases in the Democratic Republic of Congo.
-This investment from the Foundation will enable the END Fund to increase its programming designed to control and eliminate neglected tropical diseases in a country faced with one of the highest burdens of NTDs in the world.
+This investment from the Foundation enabled the END Fund to increase its programming designed to control and eliminate the five most common neglected tropical diseases in a country faced with one of the highest burdens of NTDs in the world.

 The Astellas Global Health Foundation also aims to combat communicable diseases (e.g., HIV/AIDS, tuberculosis and malaria) that are prevalent in developing countries and low-income populations.
 Stay tuned for additional funding updates.